ostelco/ostelco-ios-client/README.md

   - TODO: Missing API to perform action
 - [ ] Registration processs with EKYC
   - TODO: Define flow, interaction and design
+- [ ] User should be able to report problems / contact us through the app
+ - TODO: Missing design

 ## Error handling